Ansh1372/Stock_Market_predection/README.md

 10.)
 Communicate Results:
    - Clearly communicate the findings, insights, and limitations of the linear regression model.
 Present results in a format accessible to stakeholders, using visualizations if necessary.

+## RESULTS

+### Model accuracy: -
+The overall quality of the linear regression fit can be assessed using the following quantities, displayed in the model summary:
+#### 1. Residual Standard Error (RSE),
+#### 2. R-squared (R2) and adjusted R2,

+### RSE (residual standard error): -
+The lower the RSE the better the model predicts data.
+The RSE = 1.686, meaning that the observed Closing price of stock values deviate from the predicted values by approximately 1.686 units in average.
+This corresponds to an error rate of 1.686/186.4 = 0.90%, which is low.

+### R-squared Value: -
+The R-squared (R2) value is ranged from 0 to 1 and it represents the amount of variation in the output variable that can be understood by the model predictor variables.
+For a multiple linear regression, R2 is the square of the Pearson correlation coefficient between the outcome and the predictor variables.
+The R2 measures, how perfectly the model fits in the data.
+The closer the R2 to the 1, the better the model is trained.
+In our model R2 value is 0.9998, which is good.